The Luis J. Rodriguez Story--the Poet Laureate of Los Angeles

 At 15 Luis also got beaten into the hard-core clique of Las Lomas.
 At 16, Luis was placed on murderer’s row of the old Hall of Justice Jail in downtown Los Angeles for taking part in the Chicano Moratorium against the Vietnam War.
 He had a cell next to Charles Manson.
 Sheriff’s deputies threatened him and four other “cholo” gangsters with charges linked to the murders of three people in the disturbances, although this was not pursued and Luis was released.
 A year later, he was arrested for “assault with intent to commit murder” in the shooting of four people, but was released when his homies scared all the witnesses.
 By 18 Luis faced a minimum of six years for “fighting” with sheriff’s deputies and was being held in the Los Angeles County Jail, now the largest jail system in the United States.
 By then he had no family visits, no close friends (twenty five of his friends had been killed by gang warfare, drug overdoses, robbery attempts, police shootings, and suicide), and he was hooked on heroin.

-But despite the intense years in "La Vida Loca"--including getting shot at a half dozen times, although never hit--it all ended in a whimper.
+But despite the intense years in "La Vida Loca"--including getting shot at a half dozen times, although never hit, and drug overdose--it all ended in a whimper.
 Luis had a few saving graces: For one thing he loved to read books.
 At age 10 a teacher read “Charlotte’s Web” by E.B.
 White aloud in class and he was hooked.
 Books are how he learned English, and even living on the streets, in the gang, or on drugs he wandered into libraries as refuge.
 In books, his imagination was lit and his world broadened—books did not dismiss or belittle him, beat or abandon him.
 Walking into the Monterey Book Store in Monterey Park one day, Luis met Sy Feinberg, a Jewish-American communist who opened up a bigger world of books and ideas.
 He also hooked up with radicals in the old Midnight Special Bookstore in Venice, CA (and later in Chicago with the Guild Books).

 Luis was also a graffiti artist, spray painting elaborate pieces on walls.
 He then met a youth worker at the local community center who turned him on to mural painting.
 This youth worker was an organizer in the Chicano Movement, part of the Brown Berets and a leader in Chicano school walkouts.
 Learning to paint murals at the Goez Art Studio in East Los Angeles, Luis also promised to return to high school, where he become a student leader, leading at least three school walkouts for Chicano Studies, a Chicano Student Center, and just treatment for Chicano/Mexicano students.